woman hugging golden retriever - showing a rescue dog love

 1. Be Patient With Your Rescue Dog

-However, it’s important to remember that many rescue dogs have had to go through some of the most terrible horrors ever seen.
-Even a few years or a few months in a bad situation represents a large portion of a dog’s lifetime, and that time makes a painfully lasting impression.
-It’s understandable then why many of them have difficulty trusting their new parents after being adopted — it may be love at first sight for you, but your new rescue dog has no idea who you are or what the future will hold.
+It’s important to remember that many rescue dogs have had to go through some trauma.
+Even a few years or a few months in a bad situation represents a large portion of a dog’s lifetime, and that time makes a lasting impression.
+It’s understandable why many of them have difficulty trusting their new parents after being adopted — it may be love at first sight for you, but your new rescue dog has no idea who you are or what the future will hold.

-Our canine companions naturally crave our friendship, but even though many rescue dogs want to trust their new parents, they simply can’t because of the pain they’ve endured before.
+Our canine companions naturally crave our friendship, but even though many rescue dogs want to trust their new parents, they simply can’t because of the pain they’ve endured.
 At least, not right away.

 Many parents of rescue dogs have discussed how much patience it takes to care for one.
-You can’t force your love on these dogs; however, with patience and comfort, you’ll be able to show them that they have nothing to fear and that you are there to love and care for them.
+You can’t force your love on these dogs, but with patience and comfort, you’ll be able to show them that they have nothing to fear and that you are there to love and care for them.

 2. Be Affectionate (When They’re Comfortable)